© Cranborne Chase AONB

 An astronomy observatory is located within the nature reserve, close to the coast path at Durlston Country Park, Swanage.
 This great facility enables you to enjoy the use of an observatory through bookable events and sessions organised for groups and run by keen astronomers from the Wessex Astronomical Society.
 The sessions usually include talks in their learning centre and the opportunity to observe the night sky using a range of different telescopes.
 The sessions will resume in Spring 2022 so look out for them and book early using the Durlston Country Park website.
 Durlston Country Park can also be accessed at night for stargazing or astrophotography when the observatory is not running events.

 A don’t miss the annual winter event Star Fest – the Dark Skies Festival where you can learn more and participate in beginner’s astronomy.
-This festival is run by Cranborne Chase AONB Chasing Skies team.
-The week-long festival includes stargazing in the evening, family-friendly workshops and space themed actives for children, the full programme and online booking will soon be available on their website, many of the events are free.
+This festival is run by Cranborne Chase AONB International Dark Sky Reserve.
+The week-long festival includes stargazing in the evening, family-friendly workshops and space themed actives for children, the full programme is displayed their website, many of the events are free.

 Stargazing and Planet Hunting